Traffic jams, diners, and Jersey Shore are a few things we instantly associate with New Jersey, but besides these, what is New Jersey famous for?

 New Jersey is famous for many things, but this is one of the most curious… the Jokes!
 New Jersey takes a lot of ribbing, particularly from New Yorkers.
 No one is really sure how this started, but the jokes usually imply how ugly, smelly, and industrial New Jersey is.
-Or, how it is not as cool and hip as New York (city).
+Or how it is not as cool and hip as New York (city).

 This faulty idea of New Jersey has probably to do with the fact that most people only see the suburban and industrial side of New Jersey, the NJ Turnpike, Newark Airport, and Port Elizabeth.
-People tend to ignore the other side of New Jersey, the beautiful countryside, the beaches, the excellent school system, and is one of the richest states in the union.
+People tend to ignore the other side of New Jersey, the beautiful countryside, the beaches, the excellent school system, and one of the richest states in the union.

-But, there’s a silver lining… Some of New Jersey’s main cities are closer to manhattan than New York’s boroughs themselves – both in distance and time – which together with the lower rents helps explain why it is so popular to live.
+But there’s a silver lining… Some of New Jersey’s main cities are closer to manhattan than New York’s boroughs themselves – both in distance and time – which, together with the lower rents, helps explain why it is so popular to live.

-Anyway, New Jersey has one final comeback: “It’s better to live in New Jersey and have Manhattan’s skyline as a view than live in Manhattan and have New Jersey as a view… ” Oh, maybe that’s not as a nice comeback as I thought…
+Anyway, New Jersey has one final comeback: “It’s better to live in New Jersey and have Manhattan’s skyline as a view than live in Manhattan and have New Jersey as a view… ” Oh, maybe that’s not as nice a comeback as I thought…

-Putting aside all the New York-related things, when someone asks what is New Jersey known for, Diners is one of the prime answers.
-New Jersey diners are iconic, so iconic that it is called the diners capital of the world.
+Putting aside all the New York-related things, when someone asks what New Jersey is known for, Diners is one of the prime answers.
+New Jersey diners are so iconic that it is called the diners capital of the world.
 With more than 500, it has more diners than any other part of the world.

 Plus, going to a diner is one of the finest experiences to have in New Jersey.

 What is New Jersey famous for?
 Many people will say casinos, boardwalks, and resort towns.
-They are all correct, and all the three converge in Atlantic City.
+They are all correct, and all three converge in Atlantic City.

-With over 140 miles, the New Jersey shore goes from Perth Amboy to Cape May point, crossing several counties and containing stunning beaches, unique attractions, boardwalks, water, and amusement parks.
+With over 140 miles, the New Jersey shore goes from Perth Amboy to Cape May Point, crossing several counties and containing stunning beaches, unique attractions, boardwalks, water, and amusement parks.
 It is one of the main recreational areas of the Eastern coast and extremely popular among people living in the New York metro area.